 “If we are asked for a simple test to distinguish between first thoughts and afterthoughts, we should say that first thoughts are few and afterthoughts many.
 The first thoughts touch life and conduct, and are “according to godliness.”
 Afterthoughts, on the other hand, make up the body of what is known as polemical divinity.”

-~John B. Heard, excerpts from Alexandrian and Carthaginian Theology Contrasted.
-(Bold Italics mine)
+~ excerpts from Alexandrian and Carthaginian Theology Contrasted, by John B. Heard (Bold Italics mine)

 The First Thoughts Blog is intended for contemporary Roman Catholic and Protestant readers; especially those in the “Charismatic Renewal Movement” (CRM).
 Its purpose is to re-acquaint or perhaps introduce these Spirit-filled believers to the little-known ancient Christian theology and doctrine, the Doxis, that perfectly complements their already charismatic Christian walk, or Praxis.